ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Make sure you do not close the overlay while selling.
 The data cannot be refreshed that fast, that means the tool calculates an order for picking the items out of your stash.
 This order will start from the beginning if you closed the overlay and did not fetch before.
 So just leave it open while selling.

-#### The Stash tab Overlay is not aligned?
+#### The Stash tab Overlay is not aligned

 You can align it yourself by going in edit mode.
 Press "Edit" on top of the Stash tab Overlay and drag the Stash tab Overlay (at the top) around.
 In the bottom right corner there is a grip to resize the Stash tab Overlay.

 #### Is this tool safe?
 You can check and compile the sourcecode for yourself, so it should be safe as long as you are downloading it from here.
+DO NOT download from any other locations and ensure you're downloading from our original repository.

 #### Can I get banned for using this tool?
 Well, I contacted GGG but as usual they don't answer any questions regarding legality of 3rd party tools.
 As this tool does not interfere with any game files directly, the answer is: probably no!